 Tauranga's lack of an internationally branded hotel and conference centre to compete with the likes of Hamilton and Rotorua for the conference market, has long been discussed.
-Council progressed a feasibility study to assess the economic benefits, construction costs, and funding implications for having a hotel and conference centre within the Te Manawataki o Te Papa city centre precinct.
-This is a conversation we want to have with Tauranga residents through a formal consultation process, but any commitment to the project if it is supported, would not be included in this current LTP.
+Council progressed a feasibility study with Willis Bond to assess the economic benefits, construction costs, and funding implications for having a hotel and convention centre within the Te Manawataki o Te Papa city centre precinct.
+This is a conversation we want to have with Tauranga residents through a formal consultation process, but any commitment to the project if it is supported, would be beyond this LTP period.